RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 OpenShift simplifies building CI/CD Pipelines by integrating the popular [Jenkins pipelines](https://jenkins.io/doc/book/pipeline/overview/){:target="_blank"} into the platform and enables defining truly complex workflows directly from within OpenShift.

 The first step for any deployment pipeline is to store all code and configurations in a source code repository.
-In this workshop, the source code and configurations are stored in a GitHub repository we've been using at [https://github.com/RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-labs].
+In this workshop, the source code and configurations are stored in a [GitHub repository](https://github.com/RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-labs){:target="_blank"} we've been using.
 This repository has been copied locally to your environment and you've been using it ever since!

-You can see the changes you've personally made using **git --no-pager status** to show the code changes you've made using the Git command (part of the [Git source code management system](https://git-scm.com/){:target="_blank"}).

 ##### Pipelines